-Corporate Sustainability Due Diligence Directive (CSDDD)
+EU Corporate Sustainability Due Diligence Directive (CSDDD)

-On December 14, 2023, a provisional agreement has been reached for the Corporate Sustainability Due Diligence Directive (CSDDD).
-It sets obligations for EU-and non-EU companies of a certain size regarding actual and potential adverse impacts on human rights and the environment, with respect to their own operations, those of their subsidiaries, and those carried out by their business partners.
-It applies to EU-companies with at least 500 employees and a net worldwide turnover over EUR 150 million and non-EU companies if they have over EUR 150 million net turnover generated in the EU, three years from the entry into force of the directive.
+In July 2024, the EU Corporate Sustainability Due Diligence Directive (CSDDD) came into force, which aims to promote sustainable and responsible business practices both within companies and along their global value chains.
+It sets obligations for EU and non-EU companies of a certain size regarding actual and potential adverse impacts on human rights and the environment, with respect to their own operations, those of their subsidiaries, and those carried out by their business partners.
+The CSDDD applies to EU companies with more than 1,000 employees and an annual net turnover exceeding EUR 450 million, as well as to foreign companies that generate this turnover in the EU.
+Implementation will take place in three stages.
+Three years after the Directive enters into force, it will apply to EU companies with more than 5,000 employees and a worldwide net turnover of more than EUR 1.5 billion, as well as to non-EU companies with corresponding turnover in the EU.
+Four years after the adoption of the Directive, it will be extended to EU companies with more than 3,000 employees and a turnover of more than EUR 900 million, or to foreign companies meeting the same criteria.
+Five years after the implementation, the Directive will cover all companies meeting the initial thresholds.
 Financial services will be temporarily excluded from the scope.

-Pecuniary penalties may amount up to 5% of the company's net turnover.
+Pecuniary penalties may amount to up to 5% of the company's net turnover.
 Compliance with the CSDDD may also be qualified as a criterion for the award of public contracts and concessions.
-Since it needs to be implemented into German law, the directive will show its effects at the earliest in 2025.
+Germany has until July 2026 to implement the Directive into national law.
+The rules will apply to companies from July 2027, with a phased-in approach.